 • Frustration.

-• Physical/lifestyle (eg, obesity, snoring, diet, poor sleep habits).
+• Physical / lifestyle issues such as obesity, snoring, poor diet, and poor sleep habits.

 • Referral to a sleep expert.

-• Cognitive-behavioral therapy – talk therapy with a trained counselor to help identify stressors and develop coping strategies to minimize symptoms.
+• Cognitive behavioral therapy, which is talk therapy with a trained counselor to help identify stressors and develop coping strategies to minimize symptoms.

 • Counseling and treatment for depression and/or anxiety.